nuitrcs/rnaseq_workshop/RNA_Quest_script_workshop.md

 ```
 stringtie --merge -p 1 -G ./genes/chrX.gtf -o stringtie_merged.gtf mergelist.txt
 ```
 ### 6-c.
-Stringtie estimates transcript abundances and create table counts for Ballgown:
+Stringtie estimates transcript abundances and create table counts for Ballgown (a program downstream in the pipeline):
 ```
 stringtie -e -B -p 1 -G stringtie_merged.gtf -o ./ballgown/ERR188044/ERR188044_chrX.gtf ERR188044_chrX.bam
 ```

 ## Submit a job to run the pipeline to this point on all the samples
-This part is done on the compute nodes, where we can request multiple cores to run more threads.
+This part is done on Quest's compute nodes, where we can request multiple cores to run more threads.
 Start by looking at the submission script to see how the commands we've run so far can be run on the compute nodes.
-Use msub to submit the job to run the pipeline on all samples on the compute nodes:
+Use `msub` to submit the job to run the pipeline on all samples on the compute nodes:
 ```
 more RNAseq_workshop_submit.sh
 msub RNAseq_workshop_submit.sh
 ```
-## Analysis performed in RStudio
+## Analysis and Visualization performed in RStudio
-### VISUALIZATION
 Go to: https://rstudio.questanalytics.northwestern.edu/auth-sign-in and login with your Quest credentials.
 Once RStudio has started up, type:
 ```
 setwd("/home/<YOUR_NETID>/RNAseq_workshop/")
 ```
-where <YOUR_NETID> is your Quest login netID.
+where "<YOUR_NETID>" is your Quest login netID.

-### <Step 7.
-Run  differential expression analysis with Ballgown>
+### Step 7.
+Run  differential expression analysis with Ballgown
+[Ballgown](https://bioconductor.org/packages/release/bioc/html/ballgown.html) provides flexible, isoform-level differential expression analysis.
+Ballgown is part of the Bioconductor suite of tools available as R packages.

-### 7-a.
+#### 7-a.
 RStudio environment setup (takes ~ 10 mins)
 ```
 library("devtools")
 source("http://www.bioconductor.org/biocLite.R")